Policenauts: Release

 Policenauts was first released for the PC-9821 on July 29, 1994.
 Kojima received a letter from a hearing-impaired player after release, upset that modern games like Policenauts with its CD-ROM technology were replacing game text with actual speech.
 Kojima originally omitted subtitles to evoke a cinematic feel, but he added them for following versions to satisfy the players.
 The first port was for the 3DO Interactive Multiplayer and released on September 29, 1995.
-A short demo with a game glossary, artwork, and design documents was released on April 21, 1995 called the Pilot Disk.
+A short demo with a game glossary, artwork, and design documents was released on April 21, 1995, called the Pilot Disk.
 The 3DO version and subsequent console ports had a drop in display resolution, and used newly animated full motion video in contrast to the animated stills used in the PC version.
 The visuals were animated by Anime International Company using traditional cel animation techniques.

-The game was ported a second time to the PlayStation, released on January 19, 1996.
+The next port was for the PlayStation, released on January 19, 1996.
 A bonus disc called Policenauts Private Collection was released concurrently which has most of the same content as the 3DO's Pilot Disk bonuses plus storyboards and the game script, as well as select shooting segments from the main game.
 The full motion videos in this version run slower at 15 frames per second (FPS) compared to 24 on the 3DO.
 Some story details that suggested subplots were also removed.
 The PlayStation launched while Konami was still developing Policenauts for the PC-9821.
 Seeing the system's potential, Kojima promised himself he would make a Metal Gear game for the system, though first he ported Policenauts.
 In contrast to computer games, Sony and other console manufacturers ran quality testing on games for their consoles to check for bugs and rate game content.
 When Policenauts was being evaluated, Shuhei Yoshida of Sony Computer Entertainment told Kojima they were discussing the extent of breast jiggling in the game.
-This version was re-issued on August 7, 2003 through Konami's online store, and it was re-released digitally on PlayStation Store on May 14, 2008.
+This version was re-issued on August 7, 2003, through Konami's online store, and it was re-released digitally on PlayStation Store on May 14, 2008.